Chronological Resume: Format, Templates & Examples

 2014

 Recently graduated and don’t have a solid work history to show off yet?
+Do two things:

 First of all, make your education section the main selling point of your chronological resume.
 Put it above the work experience.

 Secondly, add more details about your educational background: list relevant coursework, honors and awards, extracurricular activities, and other achievements.
+You can learn more by reading our guide to perfecting your education section.

 5. Show You’ve Got The Right Skills

 Writing the skills section feels like tiresome guesswork to many candidates.
 But what if we told you that it’s actually very easy to identify the skills the recruiter wants to see on your resume?
+They’re all in the job ad.

 Read the job ad carefully and highlight all skills-related keywords you can find.
 There’ll be quite a few.